erikh/migrator/README.md

   2.sql
 ```

+The `.sql` files contain arbitrary SQL, but is intended to result in a DDL
+transaction where tables are modified, indexes etc. You can use as advanced SQL
+as you like and as many statements.
+Nothing is done with set results, so make
+sure they apply to where you want them to!

 When finished migrating this directory, your id would be `2`.
 This will carry
 over to the next run to avoid applying those migrations.